Hinashahzad/E-Commerce-React-app/README.md

 # E-Commerce React Application

 This is the web based application for a variety of different products.
 User can view the individual products by selecting the products.
-User can add the product into the Shopping cart to further purchase it.
+User can add the product into the Shopping cart and further purchase it.
 Additionally, User can register himself/herself on the Website and can used his/her Login credentials for this E-commerce website.

 ## API Reference